triplebit/triplebit.org/docs/peering.md

 ---
 layout: page
 title: Peering
+description: Peering with Triplebit is an excellent way to contribute to the Tor network!
+We have an open peering policy, and we encourage peering with us at any Internet Exchange where we are hosted.
 ---

 Peering with Triplebit is an excellent way to contribute to the Tor network!
 We encourage peering with us directly if you are a member of the following Internet Exchanges: